-General counsel to businesses for more than twenty-five years, representing business owners from inception to exit, focusing on mergers and acquisitions, structuring ownership agreements and bankruptcy preference avoidance actions.
+General counsel to businesses for more than thirty years, representing business owners from inception to exit, focusing on mergers and acquisitions, structuring ownership agreements and employee compensation plans.

 Mr. Solomon is a frequent author and lecturer on issues relating to mergers and acquisitions.